PCOS Health Risks

 Insulin helps the body to metabolize or process glucose (blood sugar).
 Insulin resistance or impaired glucose tolerance have been linked to PCOS.
 Furthermore, high levels of insulin stimulate the production of testosterone, which aggravates the PCOS.

 By age 40, up to 40 percent of women with PCOS have some level of abnormal glucose tolerance, in the form of either diabetes or impaired glucose tolerance.

-David A. Ehrmann, MD, and other physicians at the University of Chicago Medicine Center for PCOS conduct ongoing research on the role of insulin resistance and insulin action in women with PCOS.
+Our physicians at the University of Chicago Medicine Center for PCOS conduct ongoing research on the role of insulin resistance and insulin action in women with PCOS.
 Much of this research has been published in medical journals such as New England Journal of Medicine and Journal of Clinical Endocrinology and Metabolism.